ARM-software/vulkan_best_practice_for_mobile_developers/samples/performance/render_passes/render_passes_tutorial.md

 ![Streamline](images/render_passes_streamline.png)

+## `vkCmdClear*` functions

-As a side note, bear in mind that calling `vkCmdClear*` to clear the attachments is not needed as you can get the same result by using `LOAD_OP_CLEAR`.
-The following screenshot shows that by using that command the GPU will need `~6` million more fragment cycles per second.
+Using the `vkCmdClear*` to clear the attachments is not needed as you can get the same result by using `LOAD_OP_CLEAR`.
+The following screenshot shows that by using that command the GPU will need ~6 million more fragment cycles per second.

 ![vkCmdClear](images/vk_cmd_clear.png)

+While the `vkCmdClear*` functions can be used to clear images explicitly, on certain mobile devices this will result in a per-fragment clear shader which results in the additional workload demonstrated in the above screenshot.
+Despite this, the `vkCmdClear*` functions do have uses which are not covered by the loadOp operations, for example the `vkCmdClearAttachments` function can be used to clear a specific region within an attachment during a render pass.

 ## Depth image usage